Post PCS Considerations

-You’ve spent a lifetime establishing your financial security.
+You’ve spent a lifetime establishing your financial security during active service in America's military.
 By creating a trust, you can protect your family’s financial future.
 Trusts are often the foundation of estate planning and are an important aspect of financial management.
 First Command’s Wealth Management & Trust Services Group can provide all the services required to administer your trust and help you preserve, protect and enhance your legacy.

 First Command’s Investment Management Accounts (IMA) are asset allocation portfolios designed for high net worth clients.
 Each portfolio is tailored to the client’s individual risk tolerance and investment objective.
 IMAs may include mutual funds, individual stocks, exchange traded funds (ETFs), and individual municipal, government or corporate bonds.
 IMA portfolios may be established by investing proceeds from security liquidations, cash contributions or transferring existing securities in kind to the IMA.

 You may be interested in an IMA if you:

 Interested in learning more about IMAs?
 Chat with your First Command Financial Advisor.

 Appointing First Command as your trustee means your trust will be professionally administered for as long as it endures.
 Our Trust Officers are trained in financial, legal and accounting issues unique to trust administration, and are authorized to serve as professional trustees in all 50 states.
 Unlike individual trustees, the Wealth Management & Trust Services Group is subject to regular audits by the Comptroller of the Currency as well as an independent third-party auditor.
 This helps ensure that we meticulously manage your trust, giving you peace of mind.